From Sunday, 2019 Carbonic Pinot Gris

-This is the second in a series of 3 wines we made to show how diverse the world of wine can be if you think a little out of the box.
+This is the second in a series of three wines we made to show how diverse the world of wine can be if you think a little out of the box.

-- The one is called "carbonic" because we made it using a process called carbonic maceration
+- One is called "carbonic" because we made it using a process called carbonic maceration

-- Another one is called "juiced" because thats basically all we did to it
+- Another is called "juiced" because that's basically all we did to it

-For those of you who don't know, Pinot Gris is a mutant of Pinot Noir and has a purple-y coloured skins so we were able to get 3 pretty different looking and tasting wines.
+Pinot Gris is a mutant of Pinot Noir and has purpley coloured skins so we were able to get three different looking and tasting wines.

-All of the wines were made from hand picked grapes, went through spontaneous fermentation, and had no additions, no fining and with minimal filtration.
+All of the wines were made from handpicked grapes, went through spontaneous fermentation, and had no additions, no fining and were made with minimal filtration.

 Here is a picture where you can see the incredible colour.
 Definitely not your average pinot gris.
-You can also see lucky's in the background and if you look really closely the top clue in the crossword is grapes which i thought was pretty cool.
+You can also see lucky's in the background, and if you look really closely, the top clue in the crossword is grapes.
+Apt, no?